SEL-Columbia/networker/docs/geograph_compose_demo.md

 from networker import utils
 %matplotlib inline

+# Setup left and right GeoGraphs to be composed
 left_coords = [[0, 0], [100, 0], [200, 50]]
 left_edges = [(0, 1), (1, 2)]
 right_coords = [[0, 10], [50, 50]]